h1aji/Esp-radio/README.md

 This fork is optimised for Platformio and replaced ILI9163C display with LCD2004

 ### NOTES:
-- The radio will NOT play AACP streams.
 - Connection between LCD2004 and ESP8266 goes through level shifter, which is not demonstrated on wiring diagram